-How EMI options are affected by disqualifying events
+How the taxation of EMI options is affected by disqualifying events

 Disqualifying events include the following: